mvolkmann/context-easy/hooks.md

 Existing apps can choose to gradually incorporate hooks or never use them.

-Eventually it will be possible to use a function component to do everything that is currently possible with a class component However, currently there are some lifecycle methods (`componentDidCatch` and `getSnapshotBeforeUpdate`) whose functionality cannot yet be implemented when using hooks.
+Eventually it will be possible to use function components to do everything that is currently possible with class components.
+However, currently there are some lifecycle methods (`componentDidCatch` and `getSnapshotBeforeUpdate`) whose functionality cannot yet be implemented when using hooks.